adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Anyone can start a “centralized server” and use our software to create trustless financial tools.

-There can be "servers/nodes" to invest in stocks, derivatives, or metals.
+There can be nodes to invest in stocks, derivatives, or metals.
 You can gamble at sports in a fully trustless and efficient way.
 Other nodes can specialize in recycling old accounts: There is a fee for having an account open.
 If the account runs out of money, anyone will be